macropin/django-registration/docs/quickstart.rst

     <http://docs.djangoproject.com/en/dev/ref/contrib/sites/>`_ for
     details regarding these objects' interfaces.

-Note that the templates used to generate the account activation email use the extension ``.txt``, not ``.html``.
-Due to widespread antipathy toward and interoperability problems with HTML email, django-registration defaults to plain-text email, and so these templates should simply output plain text rather than HTML.
+``user``
+    The new user account

+**registration/activation_email.html**

+(Optional) If present, this template is used to generate the html body of the activation email.
+Should display the same content as the text version of the activation email.

+The context available is the same as the text version of the template.

 To make use of the views from ``django.contrib.auth`` (which are set up for you by the default URLconf mentioned above), you will also need to create the templates required by those views.
 Consult `the documentation for Django's authentication system
 <http://docs.djangoproject.com/en/dev/topics/auth/>`_ for details
 regarding these templates.
+Sample templates are provided with this project.